Hierarchical distributed scenario-based model predictive control of interconnected microgrids: Distributed solution

-\begin{remark}[Feasibility] It is possible that the optimal solution to \cref{prob:relaxed} which is found using the \ac{admm} leads to an infeasible formulation of \cref{prob:mipUpdate}.
-In such a case, the \cref{algo:distributed} would have to be re-executed using tighter bounds for the conventional units by forcing $\delta_{t,i}^{(m)} = \mathbf{1}_{T_i}$ which would lead to feasibility supposed that the system is designed such that the conventional units can always serve the loads.
-Another alternative is to employ other schemes that ensure feasibility, such as the one presented in \cite{SHHR2019}.
-For a thorough discussion of feasibility in a similar problem, the reader is kindly referred to \cite[Sec.~V.C]{HBR+2018}.
+\begin{remark}[Feasibility] Let us assume that each \ac{mg} is configured such that storage and conventional units together can always serve all possible load values present in the forecast scenarios.
+Thus, an islanded operation where all \acp{res} are set to provide zero power always represents a feasible solution to \cref{prob:mipUpdate}.
+This allows us to deal with \ac{admm} solutions $\ivar{\mathbf{P}}{g,i}{\star}$ which lead to infeasible formulations of \cref{prob:mipUpdate} at \ac{mg} $i$ by re-executing \cref{algo:distributed} with zero \ac{pcc} power using $p_{g,i}^{\min} = p_{g,i}^{\max} = 0$.
+This results in $\ivar{\mathbf{P}}{g,i}{\star} = \mathbf{0}_{1\times J}$ which in turn lead to feasible formulations of \cref{prob:mipUpdate}.
+Another alternative is to employ schemes that ensure feasibility, such as the one presented in \cite{SHHR2019}.
+For a thorough discussion of feasibility in a related problem, the reader is kindly referred to \cite[Sec.~V.C]{HBR+2018}.

 \end{remark}

 \Cref{algo:distributed} represents the core of an \ac{mpc} scheme: At each time instant $k$, new scenario trees and new measurements $x_{i}(k)$, $\delta_{t,i}(k)$ are obtained at each \ac{mg} $i\in\mathbb{I}$.
 Then, \Cref{algo:distributed} is used to find control actions $v_i^{(1)}$ which are applied to the each \ac{mg} $i\in\mathbb{I}$.
 At time $k+1$, new measurements and new scenario trees are obtained and the scheme is repeated in a receding horizon manner.